sankalpjena/airfoilGNN/models/README.md

 1. **B-GCN**: This is a single-level model.
 Each convolution aggregates information from 1-hop neighbors.
 2. **B-GUN**: This is a multi-level model.
 The U-Net architecture ensures aggregation from multiple distant nodes in a single convolution operation.

-Architecture details can be found in [*Predicting airfoil pressure distribution using boundary graph neural networks*](../docs/airfoilGNN_paper.pdf).
+Architecture descriptions can be found in [*Predicting airfoil pressure distribution using boundary graph neural networks*](https://arxiv.org/abs/2503.18638) (right-click to open in a new tab).

 Each model has bash script `config.sh` to define the model parameters, input feature type `GBF/PBF`, model hyperparameters, and computing device `cpu/gpu`.